rocketpowerinc/go-pwr/RoadMap.md

 # Bugs to fix
 - ~~Can't see right boarder of preview window, even in full screen~~
 - ~~Fixed ps1 scripts not opening on linux~~
+- some scripts are all broken but only in windows??

 # Test
 - Test App on Mac